1975 Royal Nepal Airlines Pilatus PC-6 Porter crash: Aircraft

 The aircraft involved in the crash was a Pilatus PC-6 Porter operated by Royal Nepal Airlines.
 It was delivered to Royal Nepal Airlines in 1971.

-Crew and Passengers
+Crew and passengers

-All occupants on board died in the crash; they included the pilot Peter Shand, Sir Edmund Hillary's wife Louise and daughter Belinda, the family's dog and two Sherpa friends of the family.
+All occupants on board died in the crash; they included the pilot Peter Shand, Sir Edmund Hillary's wife Louise and daughter Belinda, two Sherpa friends of the family, and the family's dog.

 Accident

 The flight was a chartered flight, that took off from Tribhuvan International Airport at or before 7:30 a.m.
 NPT for its flight to Phaplu Airport.
 The aircraft took off on runway 20 in a southern direction, but the pilot directly asked for permission to land.
 The aircraft turned towards the right but was unable to make a landing, crashing into a ditch behind the northern end of the runway.

 Aftermath

-In her biography Keeper of the Mountains, Elizabeth Hawley describes that the pilot Peter Shand did not do a walk-around, failing to see that aileron was still fixed by a ground lock pin, because he was late to the airport and this caused the accident.
+In her biography Keeper of the Mountains, Elizabeth Hawley describes that the pilot Peter Shand did not do a walk-around, failing to see that an aileron was still fixed by a ground lock pin, because he was late to the airport and this caused the accident.

 The Nepali Times reported that the pilot was hired by Royal Nepal Airlines despite losing his previous job due to "carelessness".